todddeluca/todddeluca.github.io/_posts/2014-03-07-understanding-find.md

     the current path if it is a file or empty directory and returns true iff successful.

-Options, tests, and actions form the smallest expressions you can use in a find command.
+Options, tests, and actions form the smallest expressions you can use in a `find` command.
 Here are some very simple examples:

     find . -print  # evaluating the -print expression has the side effect (i.e. action) of printing the current path to stdout. find . -delete # evaluating the -delete expression has the side effect of deleting the current path.

-### Compound boolean expressions
+### Compound Boolean Expressions

 The atomic boolean expressions can be combined into a compound expression using boolean operators and [short-circuit